-A urinary tract infection (UTI) is an infection that is caused by the bacteria that lives in your own gut (to be more specific, the bacteria that live in your stool).
+A urinary tract infection (UTI) is an infection caused by the bacteria that live in your own gut (to be more specific, the bacteria that live in your stool).
 Since the bacterial composition of stools depend on what you eat, it is logical to assume that a particular diet can influence the risk of infection.
 Most data describing diet as a risk factor for UTI come from epidemiological and interventional trials.

 Here is what I have learned after reading through the results of several studies.

-To reduce chances of UT recurrence you should:
+To reduce chances of UT recurrence, you should:

 - Consume food and drinks with a certain type of probiotics (or take a supplement)

 In one study (Influence of oral intake of S. boulardii…), that was carried out with 14 boys and 10 girls between three and eight years old, a commercial capsule or powder containing 5 billion colony-forming units (CFU) of S. boulardii was administered once a day for 5 days (Saccharomyces boulardii is actually a natural yeast, originally extracted from the lychee fruit but you can buy it as a supplement, here is an Amazon link: Jarrow Formulas Saccharomyces Boulardii & MOS, 90 Capsules).